TULiberalArts/Neuroscience/pages/research.md

 title: Research
 permalink: /research/
 layout: page
+keywords: 'independent study, wet lab, faculty sponsor, masters research project'
 description: >-
   Our students gain research experience and practical training by working with faculty on cutting-edge research in the classroom and the laboratory.
-keywords: 'independent study, wet lab, faculty sponsor, masters research project'
 published: true
 ---
 ![Research]({{site.baseurl}}/media/resized reserach.png){:.img-right}

-One of the major goals of the neuroscience program is to provide students with the research experience and practical training in neuroscience through faculty-mentored research.
-Neuroscience faculty at Temple University utilize state-of-the art equipment and cutting-edge techniques to study fundamental brain processes and functions at various levels and how this knowledge could be applied to the treatment of various neuropathologies.
-The program consists of more than 35 faculty members from different departments and colleges that provide mentorship to the undergraduate or graduate students.
-The research conducted by neuroscience participating faculty is funded by the National Science Foundation, National Institutes of Health, Industry, and many private research foundations.
+One of the neuroscience degree program’s major goals is providing undergraduate students and masters students with research experience and practical training in neuroscience through [faculty-mentored research](#independent-study).
+Temple University’s neuroscience faculty utilize state-of-the-art equipment and cutting-edge techniques to study fundamental brain processes and functions at various levels and to discover how this knowledge could be applied to treating various neuropathologies.

+The program consists of more than 35 faculty members from different departments and colleges who provide mentorship to undergraduate and graduate students.
+The research is funded by the National Science Foundation, National Institutes of Health and Industry, and many private research foundations.

 ## Undergraduate Students